sef-global/email-client-api/README.md

 - `Subject`: The subject of the email.
 - `Body`: The body of the email.
 - `Recipient`: The email address of the recipient.

-The `plainBody` template also includes a tracking pixel, which calls the `/track` endpoint when the email is opened.
-This allows the API to track when emails are opened.